postcss/postcss-bem-linter/README.md

 ### Testing CSS files

 Pass your individual CSS files through the plugin.
-It will log warnings errors for conformance failures, which you can print to the console using [`postcss-log-warnings`](https://github.com/davidtheclark/postcss-log-warnings) or relying on a PostCSS runner (such as [`gulp-postcss`](https://github.com/postcss/gulp-postcss)).
+It will register warnings for conformance failures, which you can print to the console using [`postcss-log-warnings`](https://github.com/davidtheclark/postcss-log-warnings) or relying on a PostCSS runner (such as [`gulp-postcss`](https://github.com/postcss/gulp-postcss)).